 - Noise and Vibration Computer modelling is used to predict noise levels at various locations to identify areas requiring noise mitigation.
 Noise monitoring equipment would be used during construction and mitigation may include the use of mounds to screen noisy activities, sensitive construction programming and carrying out noisy activities as far as practicable from residential dwellings.
 For operational noise sources, mitigation measures may include the positioning of the buildings, consideration to building designs and the type of operational machinery used.
 Vibration levels will also be assessed for both construction and operation. - Air Quality During reservoir construction, air quality issues can arise from dust caused by excavation and handling, machinery and vehicle movements, and wind blowing across surfaces.
-Vehicle movements during construction could be minimised as we are proposing to use the railway to bring materials and equipment into the site where practicable.
-Once the reservoir is open, there will be vehicle movements from staff and members of the public accessing the reservoir.
+Vehicle movements during construction would be minimised as we are proposing to use the railway to bring materials and equipment into the site where practicable.
+Once the reservoir is open there will be vehicle movements from members of the public accessing the reservoir.
 However, this is unlikely to result in significant air quality effects as the use of electric vehicles increases in the future.
 On-site operational buildings, machinery and processes are not likely to lead to significant air emissions. - The Community A range of potential effects on people and the community are assessed including effects on health, socioeconomics, demographics and recreation.
 Assessment includes potential negative effects (such as noise disturbance) and positive effects from increased access to nature and active travel options such as walking and cycling.
-In the long term, resulting in positive benefits for the local community.
+In the long term, the proposed reservoir would result in positive benefits for the local and wider community by providing a major recreational resource.